hnu-digihealth/patho-pix/CONTRIBUTING.md

 ## Virtual Environment

 The virtual environment is created as part of pdm.
-It can be activated using `source .venv/bin/activate`.<br>
+It can be activated using `source .venv/bin/activate`.

 In most cases, this is not required and all commands can simply be run with `pdm run ...`.

 ## Pre-Commit Hooks

 This repository uses pre-commit hooks to run some workflows before committing to GitHub.
-This aims to increase code quality and reduce the number of failed action runs in the repository.<br>
+This aims to increase code quality and reduce the number of failed action runs in the repository.

-Run `pdm run pre-commit install` initially to enable the pre-commit script on commits.<br>
+Run `pdm run pre-commit install` initially to enable the pre-commit script on commits.

 Afterwards, all files can be checked with `pdm run check-pre-commit`.